 The City shall grant Sallal an easement (" Easement") and access license at no charge for the term of this Agreement to install, operate, maintain, repair and replace the parts of the Cedar Falls Way Intertie located upon the City's Public Works Parcel.
 Attached hereto as Exhibit C which is incorporated by reference as if set forth in full herein, is the form of Easement.
 Upon mutual execution hereof, the Easement shall be executed by the parties and recorded with the King County Recorder.

-If Sallal chooses to purchase chlorinated water from the City, Sallal shall be entitled to relocate its source water piping from the Centennial Well wellhead to a mutually agreeable location at the City's chlorination facility as prospectively described in Exhibit B. The relocated main shall connect to the water reservoir on the Easement and/or to a Sallal owned and operated water main that may be extended west along North Bend Way in the future.
+If Sallal chooses to purchase chlorinated water from the City, Sallal shall be entitled to relocate its source water piping from the Centennial Well wellhead to a mutually agreeable location on the City's potable water distribution system.

 All work to design and install the Cedar Falls Way Intertie (and